 (4) How long has PACE had credentials and specialty certifications?

-PACE has been offering credentials to mental health professionals for almost 20 years (since1991) starting with the Registered Custody Evaluator.
+PACE has been offering credentials to mental health professionals since 1991, starting with the Registered Custody Evaluator.
 NCCE and NCPC have been offered since March 1, 2010.
-The credentialing of Licensed Attorneys as Nationally Certified Parenting Coordinators began on June 1, 2010.
+The credentialing of licensed attorneys as Nationally Certified Parenting Coordinators began on June 1, 2010.

 (5) Are the PACE credentials and specialty certifications the same as a state license?